happyzleaf/HologramsPlus/README.md

 Restrictions
 -
 Due to the nature of the holograms, they cannot let a player being the source of the placeholders.
-In other words this mean that the number of placeholders actually available are restricted to the one that doesn't rely on players.<br>
+In other words this mean that the number of placeholders actually available are restricted to the ones that don't rely on players.<br>
 Some examples can be found [here](https://github.com/rojo8399/PlaceholderAPI/wiki/Placeholders#server), [here](https://github.com/happyzleaf/PixelmonPlaceholders/wiki/Placeholders#general-pixelmon-info), and [here](https://github.com/happyzleaf/PixelmonPlaceholders/wiki/Placeholders#general-pok%C3%A9mon-info).<br>

 I'm not saying there's no way of actually achieving the use of subjects in the holograms, because technically there are a couple of ways.<br>